 Where to Stay & Ring of Kerry Hotels

 Most people stay in Killarney or Kenmare when visiting the Ring of Kerry.
 Killarney is the starting point of the Ring of Kerry drive loop, and many of the top attractions of the area are within a day trip distance from Killarney.

 Killarney is popular for people to stay in to explore the Ring of Kerry and has more options for accommodation.
 Kenmare is a much smaller, quieter town to stay in, but still has great restaurants, music, and fantastic nature surrounding it.

 For the best, most luxurious accommodation options check out The Killarney Park hotel.
 A 5-star hotel in a fantastic location, guests love the restaurant (that features a walk-in wine cellar) and afternoon tea served in the library.

-Other fantastic options are the Great Southern Killarney or the Killarney Royal Hotel.
-Both are located within the heart of Killarney and have all the amenities you need for both an exciting and relaxing visit to the Ring of Kerry.
+Another fantastic option is the Sneem Hotel.
+Located within the heart of the Ring of Kerry and have all the amenities you need for both an exciting and relaxing visit to the Ring of Kerry.

 Ring of Kerry Itinerary – One Day or More